IAmLokken/DeepDungeonOverlay/README.md

 - Within the OverlayPlugin create a new overlay using the Custom preset and MiniParse type.
 You can name it whatever you want.
 - Set the url to https://iamlokken.github.io/DeepDungeonOverlay/overlay/
-- Upon initial installation it is suggested to re-size the overaly as displayed below in order to accomodate the size of the overlay varying depending on the enemy selected.
-To do so, enable 'Force white background' in the OverlayPlugin located beneath the URL setting.  _**Once re-sized un-check 'Force white background'**_.
+- Upon initial installation it is suggested to re-size the overaly as displayed below in order to accomodate the size of the overlay changing depending on the enemy selected.
+	- Enable 'Force white background' in the OverlayPlugin located beneath the URL setting.
+	- Resize the window to roughly match the ratio of the image below.
+	- Un-check 'Force white background'.

 	![Setup2](overlay/docs/Resize02.png?raw=true)